Prehistory of the Philippines: Homo luzonensis

+Presence of anatomically modern humans

+Anatomically modern humans (Homo sapiens) are estimated to have colonized the Philippines and the rest of ISEA by c.
+50–40 kya, in the Tarantian or Late Pleistocene.
+Their subsistence strategies are characterized by a hunter-gatherer lifestyle, high mobility, complex fishing and seafaring technologies, crude and expedient tools, and early ritual practices.
+The first modern humans to reach the archipelago are commonly referred to as Aytas or Negritos.
+They had dark skin, short stature, frizzy hair, and high levels of ancestry from Denisovans, archaic hominins that had interbred with H. sapiens upon their arrival in Southeast Asia.

+Between c.
+35–33 kya, modern humans had already reached Mindoro, arriving from the southwest through Palawan.
+The given date is based on AMS radiocarbon dating techniques performed on artifacts from three sites in southern Mindoro.
+H. sapiens inhabiting the islands did not have advanced stone technologies – their simple tools were presumably made from shells and beach pebbles.
+They had a wide variety of food options, like fish, molluscs, macaques, rats, porcupines, pangolins, wild pigs, tamaraws, deer, reptiles, and tigers.
+Pilanduk Cave in Palawan and Bilat Cave in Mindoro are currently the only sites that contain evidence for human activity during the Last Glacial Maximum (25–20 kya), when sea levels were at their lowest.

 Fossilized fragments of a skull and jawbone of three individuals had been discovered on May 28, 1962 by Dr. Robert B. Fox, an American anthropologist of the National Museum.
 These fragments are collectively called "Tabon Man" after the place where they were found on the west coast of Palawan.
 Tabon Cave appears to be a kind of a Stone Age factory, with both finished stone flake tools and waste core flakes having been found at four separate levels in the main chamber.
 Charcoal left from three assemblages of cooking fires there has been Carbon-14 dated to roughly 7,000, 20,000, and 22,000 BC.
 These remains are the oldest modern human remains found on the islands, and have been U/Th-dated to 47,000 ± 11–10,000 years ago.
 (In Mindanao, the existence and importance of these prehistoric tools was noted by famed José Rizal himself, because of his acquaintance with Spanish and German scientific archaeologists in the 1880s, while in Europe.)